Cottonwood Wash Rock Climbing

 The mouth of Cottonwood Wash from up the canyon.

 |RAIN AND WET ROCK The sandstone around Moab is fragile and is very easily damaged when it is wet.
 MORE INFO >>>|

 Cottonwood Wash is a secluded area just north of Bluff.
 The area's cliffs face mostly east and west.
 There are many routes and potential for more.
 I would suggest glue with pins or half inch bolts for new routes as the stone is fairly soft.
 The cleanest lines have a red varnish, expect some sandy lines though.
 There is a trail/road through the wash but getting to some climbs require crossing shallow water.
 There are also sticker bushes abound, pants recomended.

 Heading west through Bluff on US 163/191 turn right between mile marker 24 and 25 just past a bridge.
 The right turn is at some rodeo grounds, San Juan County 273 (3rd St. West), and is poorly marked/easy to miss.
 Drive up this residential road till you reach a locked gate.
 Park and enter through the gate.
 Access is permitted although the gate is locked.

 Weather station 0.9 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Cottonwood Wash:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Cottonwood Wash: